This year, our supporters helped make Cultural Property News a premier resource for information on art and policy. Together we can:

 CCP coordinated and organized work by lawyers from the nine countries whose firms contributed to TrustLaw Project’s research on cultural property laws, application and enforcement.
 The publications are part of CCP’s Global Art and Heritage Law Series.

-The Global Art and Heritage Law Series will be hosted on a new webpage, Cultural Property Law, culturalpropertylaw.org, linked to our Cultural Property News webpage.
-Each illustrated report will be available for free download.
+The Global Art and Heritage Law Series is hosted on a new webpage, CCP Publications / Global Art and Heritage Law Series & Art and Heritage Law Reports, culturalpropertylaw.org, linked to our Cultural Property News webpage.
+Each illustrated report is available for free download.

-Our free news website, now serves over 9000 subscribers.
-Since 2018, we have published over 180 original news articles, policy briefs, and legislative analyses.
+Our free news website, now serves over 10,000 subscribers.
+Since 2018, we have published hundreds of original news articles, policy briefs, and legislative analyses.

 CCP has provided expert testimony on legislation on money laundering and punitive tariffs on art.
 We worked with U.S. Jewish organizations and members of the House and Senate to preserve the Iraqi Jewish Archive in the United States and eliminate provisions in U.S.-foreign agreements harming minority communities in the Middle East.
 We provided research to support cultural rights claims of Armenian Orthodox, Greek, and Muslim minorities in Europe and Asia, and those of indigenous peoples in the Americas.
 We have testified on over a dozen proposed U.S. blockades on imports under the Cultural Property Implementation Act with nations around the world.
 We partnered with art dealer organizations and Native American tribes to improve legislation covering cultural patrimony.